 In March 22-23, 2017, international experts on food and agriculture gathered in Oxford to explore how foresight and scenario analysis for food systems could be improved.
 The workshop concluded that to support achievement of the Sustainable Development Goals there is a need to substantially strengthen food systems foresight analysis at all scales and to improve the linkages between scientific analysis and policy dialogue with stakeholders.
 Participants noted that much valuable work is currently underway but recognised that this is often fragmented or one-off and lacks coordination.

-Start-up funding for the Initiative is being provided through the Australian Centre for International Agricultural Research (ACIAR), The Global Forum for Agricultural Research (GFAR), French Agricultural Research Centre for International Development (CIRAD)/University of Montpellier, and Oxford University.
+Start-up funding for the Initiative was provided through the Australian Centre for International Agricultural Research (ACIAR), The Global Forum for Agricultural Research (GFAR), French Agricultural Research Centre for International Development (CIRAD)/University of Montpellier, and The University of Oxford.

-The initiative has support from key global institutions including FAO and the CGIAR.
+The initiative has support from institutions such as the CGIAR.

 The Initiative continues to be guided by Dr Patrick Caron and Professor Tim Benton: